 Arizona State Parks protects and preserves 35 State Parks and Natural Areas.
-The agency also includes the State Trails Program, outdoor-related Grants Program, the State Historic Preservation Office, as well as the Off-Highway Vehicle Program, and more.
-Arizona State Parks manages 8 of the top 25 most visited natural attractions in Arizona.
+The agency also includes the State Trails Program, outdoor-related Grants Program, statewide outdoor recreation planning, the State Historic Preservation Office, as well as the Off-Highway Vehicle Program and more.
+Arizona State Parks manages eight of the top 25 most visited natural attractions in Arizona.

-The 2018 SCORP is now available for public comment.
+The 2018 SCORP is being finalized after receiving public comment.
 The updated plan includes research on Arizona’s outdoor recreation situation, national trends, and other influences.
-Special sections include, outdoor recreation and tourism, wildlife related recreation, and reports on trails, off-highway vehicles, boating, and cultural resources.
-Comments may be made at SCORP2018@azstateparks.gov.
+Special sections include outdoor recreation and tourism, wildlife related recreation, and reports on trails, off-highway vehicles, boating, and cultural resources.

-The 2018 SCORP will be available for downloading below:
+The 2018 SCORP is available for download below:

 2018-2022 SCORP Report - DRAFT

 The 2013 SCORP also features the results of an online survey with Arizona’s parks and recreation providers and land managing agencies.
 Other survey results highlight changes that have occurred from the perspective of outdoor recreation users in Arizona during the last five years.
-The 2013 SCORP is available for downloading as one document, below:
+The 2013 SCORP is available for download as one document below: